0no-co/graphql.web/.changeset/soft-penguins-switch.md

 '@0no-co/graphql.web': patch
 ---

-Handle selection-sets with an empty selections array in a `documentNode`.
+Fix printing when a manually created AST node with an empty selection set array is passed to the printer